tom-pollak/tom-pollak.github.io/md/soft_sampling.md

 \mathbf{y}_t = \text{Softmax}\Bigl(\frac{\mathbf{z}_t + \mathbf{g}_t}{\tau}\Bigr).
 $$

-- Why It’s Useful: For low $\tau$, $\mathbf{y}_t$ becomes close to a one-hot vector—mimicking discrete sampling—yet remains differentiable.
+For low $\tau$, $\mathbf{y}_t$ becomes close to a one-hot vector—mimicking discrete sampling—yet remains differentiable.

-- Applications: Helpful in RL or other contexts needing end-to-end gradient flow through “token choices.”
+- Helpful for end-to-end gradient flow through "token choices".

 ## 4. Challenges and Caveats

 ### 4.1 Out-Of-Distribution Inputs

 Pretrained LLMs only saw discrete token embeddings during training.
-A “soft mix” of embeddings can be drastically different distribution from any single token embedding, causing unpredictable outputs.
+A "soft mix" of embeddings can be drastically different distribution from any single token embedding, causing unpredictable outputs.
 Finetuning will be needed to adapt the model to these continuous embeddings.

 ### 4.2 Sequential Fine-Tuning

-Each output is dependant on all of the previous outputs, which can be useful for gradient propagation, but is compute inefficient in training.
+Each output is dependant on all previous outputs, which can be useful for gradient propagation, but is compute inefficient in training.
+Kind of like RNNs.

-### 4.3 Blurry or Uninformative Embeddings
+### 4.3 Blurry embeddings / Entropy explosion

-If the distribution is too broad, the embedding may become an average over dozens of unrelated tokens.
-The model might struggle to interpret this.
+If the distribution is too broad, embedding may become uniform over many tokens, which may push the model input off manifold.

-We could adjust this with temperature / Gumbel-Softmax / entropy regularization
+Possible solutions:

+- Sampling adjustments: temperature, top-k, min-p
+- Gumbel-Softmax?
+- Entropy regularization: $\mathbf{L} = \mathbf{L}_{\text{xent}} + \beta \cdot \mathbf{H}(P)$
+  - $\beta$ is a hyperparameter
+  - $\mathbf{H}$ is the entropy of the distribution $P$

 ### 4.4 Scheduled Sampling

+Not obvious exactly how to incorportate the ground truth into the sampling.
+Discrete decoding handles this simply with "teacher-forcing", replacing the predicted embedding with the correct one.

-Initial training may be chaotic from these random distributions of embeddings.
-We may need to mix the ground-truth "teacher forcing" embedding to stabilize training.
+We may need to mix the ground truth with the soft sample to stabilize training.

 ### 4.5 Catastrophic Forgetting

-Partial freezing (maybe W_E / W_U only?), LoRA, low learning rates.
+- Partial freezing (maybe $W_E$ / first layer only?)
+- LoRA
+- low LR

 ### 4.6 Integration with RLHF (PPO)

-- Standard RLHF frameworks (like PPO) assume discrete tokens as actions.
+Standard PPO assume discrete tokens as actions.

-- If you feed a soft distribution, you must either discretize before giving it to a reward model or adapt the reward pipeline to handle continuous “soft text.”
+- If you feed a soft distribution, you must either discretize before giving it to a reward model.
-- Implementation overhead is non-trivial.

-### 4.7 Entropy explosion

-If model produces broad distributions, the next embedding may become uniform across many many tokens, pushing the model input off-manifold for all token embeddings seen before.

-This could be solved with topk, minp, small temps, or may not be a problem

-Or could be solved with a term in loss that discourages high entropy

-$$
-\mathbf{L} = \mathbf{L}_{\text{xent}} + \beta \cdot \mathbf{H}(P)
-$$

-Where
-- $\beta$ is a hyperparameter
-- $\mathbf{H}$ is the entropy of the distribution $P$

 ## 5. Implementation Sketch

 ### 5.1 Stage 1: SFT for Soft Decoding